svenazari/ogimet-latest-synop-downloader/README.md

 # ogimet-latest-synop-downloader

-Instructins on how to use this downlaoder can be find by opening file in text editor.
+Instructins on how to use this downlaoder can be found by opening file in text editor.